Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Algorithm analysis

-In this algorithm, we use the coefficients $\gamma_{k}=\frac{\alpha_{k}+1}{L}$.
+\rev{\begin{remark} The design of FPGM2 is based on two ideas: on the one hand, it should be equivalent to the standard fast gradient method in the case of smooth unconstrained convex minimization, and on the other hand, it should not move after two consecutive iterates have reached the same optimal point for~\eqref{eq:comp_regsmooth} (i.e., $x_{k-1}=x_{k}=x_*$ implies $x_{k+1}=x_*$). \end{remark}} In this algorithm, we use the coefficients $\gamma_{k}=\frac{\alpha_{k}+1}{L}$.
 Note that we introduced two intermediate sequences: on the one hand sequence $\left\{\gamma_{k}\right\}_k$, corresponding to the step sizes to be taken by the proximal steps, and on the other hand sequence $\left\{z_{k}\right\}_k$, which keeps track of the subgradient used in the proximal steps (note that $\frac{1}{\gamma_k}(z_k-x_k)$ corresponds to the subgradient used in the proximal step from $z_k$ to $x_k$).
 Although FPGM2 may look more intricate than the classical FPGM1, it is in fact simpler, as it involves only one sequence on which both implicit (proximal) and explicit (gradient) steps are being taken.
-Indeed, explicit steps are taken using gradient values of $F^{(1)}$ at $x_k$, and subgradients used in the proximal steps are subgradients of $F^{(2)}$ also at $x_k$. \revv{ This can also be seen by rewriting the iterations of FPGM2 using the secondary sequence $\left\{x_k\right\}_k$ only, in the following way
+Indeed, explicit steps are taken using gradient values of $F^{(1)}$ at $x_k$, and subgradients used in the proximal steps are subgradients of $F^{(2)}$ also at $x_k$. \revv{ This can also be seen by rewriting the iterations of FPGM2 using the secondary sequence $\left\{x_k\right\}_k$ only, in the following way:

 with $\tilde{\nabla}F^{(2)}(x_{k})$ the subgradient of $F^{(2)}$ used in the proximal operation generating $x_k$.}